Talking Empathy and Adaptivity with Andrew Bloch & Associates

 When the coronavirus pandemic hit, I was struck with a mixture of fear and panic, but also excitement and anticipation of what the world might bring me.
 In May, I set up Andrew Bloch & Associates.
 I now work across three different areas:

-2. Brands, agencies and celebrities - I’ve started an advisory service that helps brands, agencies and celebrities create new business relationships.
+Brands, agencies and celebrities - I’ve started an advisory service that helps brands, agencies and celebrities create new business relationships.
 I help brands find the right agencies, help agencies meet and win news clients, and help link celebrities and influencers with brands.
-I have partnered with AAR, and am responsible for leading and expanding their consultancy practise as well as developing new approaches to supporting both brands and PR agencies.
 I’ve also been doing a bit of work directly with clients.
 I’ve launched Cert - a new household cleaning product that can kill Covid within 60 seconds, and helped Tide Bank launch a charity fund to help small businesses that are struggling during the pandemic.
 At the same time, I’m helping brands find celebrity influencers and vice versa – I got Karren Brady to be the face of the Tide charity campaign, Fred Sirieix to launch campaigns for Bumble and Avvio, Ronnie O’Sullivan and Claude Littner to paint their nails pink in support of Future Dreams’ Let’s Nail Breast Cancer campaign and am currently working with Dillian Whyte to get sponsorship for his forthcoming heavyweight fight.

 That’s pretty much what I’ve been up to in the last five to six months!